 - Forfeit the right to operate a motor vehicle for a period of 2 years

-Possible defenses to driving without insurance:
+Some possible defenses to driving without insurance include: